 The Los Alamos ScienceFest is produced by Los Alamos MainStreet in partnership with many community organizations such as Los Alamos National Laboratory, Los Alamos Creative District and Los Alamos County just to name a few.
-More than 200 volunteers and a core team of community leaders in science, history, marketing, education and the arts, along with several panels of advisors, manage the executive of the Festival.
+More than 200 volunteers and a core team of community leaders in science, history, marketing, education and the arts, along with a panel of advisors, organize the Festival.

-Los Alamos ScienceFest features a week of interactive demonstrations, hands-on activities and dynamic speakers to engage kids, families, and individuals interested in life-long learning in science, technology, engineering and math.
-The Festival partners (community businesses and organizations) present events throughout the county for one week in September culminating in EXPO DAY at Ashley Pond on the last Saturday of that ScienceFest.
+Los Alamos ScienceFest features a interactive demonstrations, a drone agility course, hands-on activities and dynamic speakers to engage kids, families, and individuals interested in life-long learning in science, technology, engineering, art and math.
+The Festival partners present events July 15 – 19 culminating Saturday, July 18th at Ashley Pond.

 History of Los Alamos ScienceFest